 11. Frozen Pin the Carrot on Olaf the Snowman

 Don’t pay for an expensive “pin the nose of Olaf” game when you can print your own!
 All you need is a bunch of orange Olaf noses and a blindfold.
 Put some sticky tape on the noses and give each child a turn.
 They’ll laugh themselves silly when they take off their blindfold and find noses all over the place.

-Gak: a staple of the decade and one of Nickelodeon’s most beloved concoctions, having mucked up the fingers (and surrounding furniture, probably) of the kids that played with it after it came on the scene in 1992.
+What is GAK??
+A staple of the decade and one of Nickelodeon’s most beloved concoctions, having mucked up the fingers (and surrounding furniture, probably) of the kids that played with it after it came on the scene in 1992.

 Every store sells tons and tons of Frozen-themed decorations, cakes, and games…it’s easy to spend a fortune on your party.
-Why spend a ton when you can make your Frozen birthday party unique by doing some of these DIY projects.
+Why spend a ton when you can make your Frozen birthday party unique by doing some of these DIY projects?

 From GAK to cake to a snowball toss, it’s easy and inexpensive to prepare your DIY birthday fun!
 Get the birthday kids involved in the preparation and they’ll have so much pride in their creations and learn great lessons about the fun of being a party host.
 Don’t get hung up on perfection, just choose one or two fun projects to enjoy with the whole family!
 There are so many birthday party ideas you can try out.